Guide: How You Can Help the Communities Devastated by Hurricane Helene

-Guide: How You Can Help The Communities Devastated By Hurricane Helene
+Guide: How You Can Help The Communities Impacted By Hurricanes Helene and Milton

-Guide: How You Can Help The Communities Devastated By Hurricane Helene
+Guide: How You Can Help The Communities Impacted By Hurricanes Helene and Milton

-Hurricane Helene has greatly affected communities from the Gulf to Appalachia, leaving entire towns displaced, millions of people without power, and hundreds of lives lost.
+Hurricanes Helene and Milton devastated communities from the Gulf to Appalachia, leaving entire towns displaced, millions of people without power, and hundreds of lives lost.
 Sierra Club staff in the region put together this list of trusted, on the ground organizations that need our support.

-Our thoughts are with the communities who are dealing with the devastation of Hurricane Helene, and our gratitude goes out to the first responders and aid organizations who are risking their own safety to help others.
+Our thoughts are with the communities who are dealing with the devastation from these storms, and our gratitude goes out to the first responders and aid organizations who are risking their own safety to help others.
+Neighbors are offering each other food, water, and shelter, joining together to build community resilience in the face of horrific loss.

 Please consider donating directly to the following organizations that are assisting with rescue efforts and disaster relief: